carla-simulator/map/doc/ad_map_access/HLD_MapDataModel.md

 But the lane type is not the only relevant attribute.
 Especially the lane contacts provide relevant semantic information.
 E.g. the IntersectionXLane3 physical contacts are the following:

-- toLane: RoadALane3, location: _PREDECESSOR_
+- to_lane: RoadALane3, location: _PREDECESSOR_
-- toLane: RoadBLane3, location: _SUCCESSOR_
+- to_lane: RoadBLane3, location: _SUCCESSOR_
-- toLane: IntersectionXLane2, location: _LEFT_
+- to_lane: IntersectionXLane2, location: _LEFT_
-- toLane: IntersectionXLane4, location: _OVERLAP_
+- to_lane: IntersectionXLane4, location: _OVERLAP_
-- toLane: IntersectionXLane5, location: _RIGHT_
+- to_lane: IntersectionXLane5, location: _RIGHT_

-It is to mention, that in the actual map the lanes are identified by an unique laneId instead of a descriptive name as used for explanation herein.
+It is to mention, that in the actual map the lanes are identified by an unique lane_id instead of a descriptive name as used for explanation herein.

 #### Pedestrian Crossing